akanudia/vervestacks_models/README.md

 ## 🌍 **The Open Use Vision**

-> *"VERVESTACKS - the open USE platform · Powered by data · Shaped by vision · Guided by intuition · Fueled by passion"*
+> *"The open USE platform · Powered by data · Shaped by vision · Guided by intuition · Fueled by passion"*

 **VerveStacks represents a paradigm shift from "Open Source" to "Open Use"** - the source code remains **closed and proprietary**, but the **outputs are completely transparent and freely available**.
 This closed-source approach enables rapid innovation and quality control while delivering **pre-built, professional-grade models** that users can immediately apply without needing structural modification capabilities.